swordfischer/swordfischer.github.io/_posts/2023-12-27-HTB-WriteUp-OpTinselTrace-2.md

 9. [Based on the analysis completed Santa Claus has asked for some advice.
 What is the ARN of the S3 Bucket that requires locking down?](#9-based-on-the-analysis-completed-santa-claus-has-asked-for-some-advice-what-is-the-arn-of-the-s3-bucket-that-requires-locking-down)

 # Discussion
+We have read the scenario, and the tasks we are looking to answer.
+There are some points of information that we can pull from this, that can assist us in our further analysis.
+- The TA has automated retrieval of content from an open S3 bucket
+- The TA as accessed a file with credentials, potentially compromising a private S3 bucket
+- The TA may have grabbed a VPN file.

+Some of the keywords here are "vpn" and "private".

+It may not be all the relevant information that we can deduce, but limiting the information that we look for is crucial when sifting through mountains of data.

+# Answering the tasks
 First, we need to grab the `optinseltrace2.zip` file, and unzip it, it contains a folder called `optinseltrace2-cloudtrail`.
 This is a dump of an Amazon Web Services cloud service, where the majority of the information is stored in json format.

-# Answering the tasks

 ### 1. What is the MD5 sum of the binary the Threat Actor found the S3 bucket location in?
 This references the `top-secret` directory we found in OpTinselTrace-1, and the content of the `santa_deliveries.zip` file.